 12. Hike to a secluded tea house at Lake Agnes.
 Hike to a remote tea house nestled among the Canadian Rockies!
 Workers carry in supplies to this tea house, which has over 100 different flavours of tea.
 Make sure you bring cash as the tea house does not have credit or debit facilities!

 13. Hike to Victoria Glacier.
-Hike to the famous glacier that is the backdrop of Lake Louise on the Plain of 6 Glaciers hike.
+Hike to the famous glacier that is the backdrop of Lake Louise on the Plain of Six Glaciers hike.
 This hike takes you to a tea house where you can have a refreshing beverage and scone, and if you continue for another couple of kilometres you will arrive at Victoria Glacier.